ExpediaGroup/graphql-kotlin-codegen/docs/docs/recommended-usage.md

 In general, the `resolverClasses` config should be used to generate more performant code.
 This is especially important when dealing with expensive operations, such as database queries or network requests.
-When at least one field has arguments in a type, we generate an open class with function signatures to be inherited in source code.
+When at least one field has arguments in a type, we generate an interface with function signatures to be inherited in source code.
 However, when fields have no arguments, we generate data classes by default.

 ## Example